scalar-labs/scalardl-java-client-sdk/docs/dl-getting-started.md

 ## Create a contract

-Contracts in Scalar DL are simply Java classes which extend the `Contract` class.
+Contracts in Scalar DL are simply Java classes which extend the `Contract` class and override the `invoke` method.
 We start with the following sample contract which creates an asset and associates some state with it.

 ```java